johnnylieu/py_classes_and_objects/README.md

 # Practicing basic classes, objects, & contructors

-This will print each Robot's name, weight, and color.
+This will print each Robot's given name, weight, and color.

-Click this link to access the [Deployed Application](https://johnnylieu.github.io/localCoffeeShops.github.io/)

 ## Screenshots